Psychology Intermediate

 When a person encounters a number or value first, the brain uses it as a starting point and adjusts from there — but typically adjusts insufficiently.
 The result: final judgments remain biased toward the original anchor.

 Classic experiment: Kahneman and Tversky spun a wheel of fortune (rigged to land on 10 or 65) and then asked subjects to estimate the percentage of African countries in the UN.
-Subjects shown the number 65 guessed significantly higher than those shown 10 — even though the wheel result was obviously random.
+Subjects shown the number 65 guessed significantly higher than those shown 10 — even though the wheel result was obviously random and irrelevant to the question.

 Applied to pricing: a visitor who sees “Was €1,200 — Now €799” perceives €799 as a bargain.
-A visitor who sees €799 with no reference price simply evaluates it in isolation.
+A visitor who sees €799 with no reference price simply evaluates it in isolation — with no favorable comparison.
+The anchor doesn’t just influence what people buy — it influences how much they’re willing to pay.

 Anchoring Applications in CRO